 In addition to the feeble education system, South Sudan faces many other challenges.
 In 2013, South Sudan became embroiled in another civil war.
 The South Sudanese people are composed of 64 different ethnic tribes, some of which are fighting one another.
-Since 2013, more that 3.6 million South Sudanese have been displaced and up to 300,000 estimated to have been killed as a result of ethnic violence.
+Since 2013, more than 3.6 million South Sudanese have been displaced and up to 300,000 are estimated to have been killed as a result of ethnic violence.
 Without access to education, many South Sudanese youth are more likely to engage in and perpetuate the cycle of ethnic violence.

 What do we do?

 Education Bridge is a 501(c)(3) non-profit organization that builds and operates schools in South Sudan.
 As an organization, our mission is to create flourishing South Sudanese communities through holistic education and peacebuilding.
 This mission is reflected in our two primary goals:

 Our first goal is to increase access to quality secondary education in South Sudan.
 In particular, we focus on helping girls attend school in a country where child marriage is common and the female literacy rate is 16 percent.
 To achieve this goal, we build and operate schools across the country, and provide scholarships to girls and students with financial needs.
 In February 2017, we opened our first school in Bor.